A liver biopsy removes a sample of liver tissue for testing.

 This procedure is done to find the cause of problems with the liver, such as liver disease, cancers, and infection

-Problems from the procedure are rare, but all procedures have some risk.
+Problems are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

-Factors that may increase the risk of complications include:
+Things that may raise the risk of problems are:

-Your doctor will make a tiny incision.
-A long tool with a camera on the end will be passed into your abdomen in the area of the liver.
-It will send images of the liver to a TV screen.
-Additional incisions will be made to pass other tools.
+A tiny incision will be made.
+A long tool with a camera on the end will be passed into the belly near the liver.
+More incisions will be made to pass other tools.
 These tools will be used to remove samples of the liver.
 The tools will be removed.
 A bandage will be put over the incision.

 A tiny flexible tube will be threaded into a vein in the neck or groin.
-This tube will be threaded all the way into the veins in the liver.
-A biopsy needle will be passed through the tube to get a sample.
+This tube will be threaded into the veins in the liver.
+A needle will be passed through the tube to get a sample.
 The tube and needle will be removed.

-You will lie on your right side for at least 2 hours.
+You will lie on your right side for at least two hours.

-About 15-20 minutes
+About 15 to 20 minutes

 Activities will need to be limited for a few days.
-The biopsy results will take 1-4 weeks.
+The biopsy results will take 1 to 4 weeks to get back.
 You and your doctor will discuss the results.

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.